9 Top-Rated Attractions & Things to Do in Hood River, OR

 You can also cross over to White Salmon, Washington to enjoy views in a different direction over the river and back to Mount Hood.
 These provide a completely different perspective.
-Popular hikes on this side of the river are: Coyote Wall Loop; Old Ranch and Little Maui Trail Loop; and a number of other trails and old roads that can be connected, like Bitterroot Trail and Desert Parsley Trail, to form loops.
+Popular hikes on this side of the river are Coyote Wall Loop; Old Ranch and Little Maui Trail Loop; and a number of other trails and old roads that can be connected, like Bitterroot Trail and Desert Parsley Trail, to form loops.

 7. Drive the Fruit Loop

 One of the most popular tourist drives in the area, after the Historic Columbia River Highway, is the Fruit Loop.
-Running for 35 miles through rolling hills of orchards and forest, this route takes you to stops in small towns at local establishments selling locally produced goods, from fruits and vegetables to jams, syrups, and crafts.
+Running for 35 miles through rolling hills of orchards and forests, this route takes you to stops in small towns at local establishments selling locally produced goods, from fruits and vegetables to jams, syrups, and crafts.

-This area is an important pear growing area in the US, but you'll also find berries, apples, apricots, lavender, tomatoes, corn, squash, and more, depending on the time of year.
+This area is an important pear-growing area in the US, but you'll also find berries, apples, apricots, lavender, tomatoes, corn, squash, and more, depending on the time of year.
 The visitor centers offer trail maps of the Fruit Loop, with 29 numbered stops.

 8. Ride the Rails on the Mount Hood Railroad